(c) 2000,2021 Peter McCollum

 Shown here are some devices constructed by the author, as an exercise in building various surveillance devices using 50's or 60's vintage components wherever possible.

 This is a "bug" transmitter, built as a working copy of the "book-spine transmitter" shown in Keith Melton's "Ultimate Spy" book (page 111 of the 3rd edition, page 103 of the 2nd edition, page 83 in the 1st edition).
 From the bottom upward, the major components are: mic element, 1st audio stage, 2nd audio stage, RF oscillator, and 3 batteries.
 The transistors are 2N591 (two, audio) and 2N499.
 The antenna is a PC trace that goes around the perimeter of the board, thus forming a loop.
 This loop is also the "L" in the RF tank circuit.
 The "C" in the tank is the distributed capacitance of the components.
-The frequency is in the 80 MC range, making it similar to the ST-2A described above.
+The frequency is in the 80 MC range.
 RF power is estimated to be 3 to 4 mW.

-Shown here is another home-made surveillance transmitter, with features that include: AC power (like the ST-2A), tunable from about 70 to 90 MC FM, all solid-state with early 1960's transistors, and a built-in microphone.
-The mic is a tiny hearing-aid element in the top center, glued to the brass tube which provides a coupling to a length of translucent plastic tubing.
-The antenna connector is a pin jack, seen on the right.
-The three transistors just to the right of the transformer are the audio stages; while the two near the antenna jack are the RF oscillator and buffer stages.
+Shown here is another home-made surveillance transmitter that is functionally much like an ST-3.
+Features include: Built-in AC power (like the ST-2A and ST-3), tunable from about 70 to 90 MC FM, and all solid-state with early 1960's transistors.
+The antenna connector is an SMA, the mic input is an SMB.
+The three transistors just to the right of the transformer are the audio stages; while the two on the right are the RF oscillator and buffer stages.

 A general-purpose 3-transistor audio amplifier, assembled in a small tin box.
 On the right is a gain control and a power switch.
 At the bottom are the input and output jacks.